AGE OF DIAGNOSIS 3

 Since joining the Team Novo Nordisk family as a junior rider back in 2016, Przemyslaw Kotulski has followed a solid arc of progression.
-He stepped up to the development team in 2019 and is set to continue that progression through 2020.
+He stepped up to the development team in 2019 and after some solid results in 2020 including 7th on the opening stage of the Tour of Mevlana in Turkey, Kotulski is set to continue that progression in 2021.

 When Kotulski was only three years old, he fell ill and was diagnosed with type 1 diabetes.
 Initially, his parents feared his life would be spent moving from hospital to hospital.
 They couldn’t imagine how he could experience a happy life with the condition and were afraid of what the future held.
 Additionally, the surrounding community was very fearful, and everyone thought Kotulski’s future was grim.
 People even recommended that he remain at home for school.